Snohomish County, Washington: History

 Snohomish County was originally inhabited by several Coast Salish groups, predominantly settled along the western coastline and near the region's rivers.
 The Snohomish were the largest group and occupied an area from present-day Warm Beach to Shoreline, while Stillaguamish lived in the Stillaguamish River basin.
 The region was first charted and named by European explorers in the late 18th century, beginning with Captain George Vancouver and his British expedition.
 Vancouver arrived in Puget Sound and Port Gardner Bay on June 4, 1792, landing near present-day Everett.

 The Treaty of Point Elliott was signed at present-day Mukilteo on January 22, 1855, marking the cession of Coast Salish territories in the Puget Sound lowlands.
 The Tulalip Indian Reservation was established to house the remaining tribes, including the Snohomish, Snoqualmie, and Skykomish.
-Snohomish County was created out of Island County on January 14, 1861.
+Snohomish County was created out of Island County's mainland areas and the northernmost portion of King County on January 14, 1861.
+The separation from Island County was the result of a petition by settlers to the territorial legislature that cited the difficulty of travel to Coupeville on Whidbey Island, the county seat at the time.

+The new county was the first in Washington to have its boundaries defined by a land survey rather than natural boundaries.
 The territorial legislature designated Mukilteo, the area's largest settlement, as the temporary county seat in January 1861.
-The county government was permanently moved to Cadyville, later Snohomish, in July of that year.
+The county government was permanently moved to Cadyville, later Snohomish, following an election on July 8.
+Residents north of the Snohomish River later proposed to be moved into Skagit County due to difficult travel to the county seat at Snohomish.
 After the incorporation of the city of Everett in 1893, the city's leaders attempted to move the county seat from Snohomish.
 A countywide general election on November 6, 1894, chose to relocate the county seat to Everett, amid controversy and allegations of illegal votes.
 After two years of litigation between the cities of Snohomish and Everett, the county seat was officially relocated to Everett in December 1896.